Recursive Entropic Variational Inference for Nonlinear State-Space Models: Practical Recursive Inference Algorithms

 \end{proposition} \textit{Proof.} See Appendix~\ref{app:reverse-gauss-markov-potentials-proof}. \\

-The results in Proposition~\ref{prop:forward-gauss-markov-potentials} and Proposition~\ref{prop:reverse-gauss-markov-potentials} are derived using general second-order statistical expansions of the log-transition and log-likelihood functions.
-We now turn to the practical question of how to construct these approximations and present two distinct strategies for realizing them.
+The results in Proposition~\ref{prop:forward-gauss-markov-potentials} and Proposition~\ref{prop:reverse-gauss-markov-potentials} rely on general second-order statistical expansions of the log-transition and log-likelihood functions.
+We now turn to the practical question of how these expansions can be computed, and present two distinct strategies for obtaining the required quadratic coefficients.